In this guide, you’ll learn how to prevent apps from accessing your iPhone data using the app’s privacy reporting feature.

 - Again, scroll down and tap on the App Privacy Report.

 - Now, you should tap on any app under Data and Sensor Access and then check the timeline of various permissions accessed.

 - Under App Network Activity, you can tap on an app to see how many domains an app has accessed.

 - You can also tap on some of the domains under Most Contacted Domains to see which apps accessed that domain.

-This App Privacy Report feature on iOS 15 makes it possible for users to safeguard their information by checking permission usage, network activity, website network activity, and also the most frequently contacted domains on the mobile device in question.
+This App Privacy Report feature on iOS 15 allows users to protect their information by checking permission usage, network activity, website network activity, as well as the most frequently contacted domains on the mobile device in question.

-The App Network Activity and Most Contacted Domains sections can help you learn when multiple apps are accessing a particular domain, which could be a sign that the domain is building a profile on you by combining your activity across those apps.
+The Application Network Activity and Most Contacted Domains sections can help you see when multiple applications are accessing a particular domain, which may be a sign that the domain is building a profile on you by combining your activity across those applications.